jmanaker/PowerSum/README.md

 n^k-(n-1)^k has degree k-1.

 This is a C# program to recursively compute such coefficients.
-It is very old (dating to my middle-school years) and likely extremely inefficient; you're probably better off rolling your own.
+It is very old (dating to my middle-school years; also I apparently later decided to recode bits of it in C++; what's up with that?) and likely extremely inefficient; you're probably better off rolling your own.